-Density Limits Maximum of:

-25% Lot Coverage.

-1 dwelling unit plus an Accessory Apartment or

-1 two-unit dwelling per acre.
+Density Limits Maximum of: 25% Lot Coverage.
+1 dwelling unit plus an Accessory Apartment or 1 two-unit dwelling per acre.
 Fences are not counted toward density limits.

-Structures/Uses Maximum of:

-Per Lot 1 Principal Structure and

-1 Principal Use

-Home Business and Home Industry are not considered Principal Uses.

-A second dwelling in a separate Principal Structure may be constructed on any

-Lot with more than three acres.
+Structures/Uses Per Lot Maximum of: 1 Principal Structure and 1 Principal Use Home Business and Home Industry are not considered Principal Uses.
+A second dwelling in a separate Principal Structure may be constructed on any Lot with more than three acres.
 Fences are not counted toward Structure limits.

-Dimensional

-Requirements -

-New Lots

-Minimum Lot 1 Acre

-Size:

-Minimum Lot 150 ft

-Frontage:

-Minimum Lot 150 ft

-Depth:

-Structure 38 ft to the highest point of the ridge line

-Height (Max): All Structures over 24 feet from average grade to the eave line or 38 feet to the

-ridge line are subject to Development Review Board written decision and
+Dimensional Requirements - New Lots Minimum Lot Size: 1 Acre Minimum Lot Frontage: 150 ft Minimum Lot Depth: 150 ft Structure Height (Max): 38 ft to the highest point of the ridge line All Structures over 24 feet from average grade to the eave line or 38 feet to the ridge line are subject to Development Review Board written decision and approval.
+Setback-Front (Min): 40 ft Measured from edge of the actual or proposed road or right-of-way Setback- Side/Rear (Min): 20 ft Measured from the property line

-approval.

-Setback-Front 40 ft

-(Min): Measured from edge of the actual or proposed road or right-of-way

-Setback- 20 ft

-Side/Rear Measured from the property line

-(Min):